kpavlis/real-estate-app/README.md

 ## 📘 Overview

 **Real Estate Management App**, a desktop application designed for Greek-speaking users to manage, browse, and interact with property listings for sale and rent.
-Whether you're a buyer, seller, or agent, this app makes real estate simple and intuitive! 💼✨
+Whether you're a buyer, seller, or agent, this app makes real estate simple and intuitive!
+It simulates the functionality of a full-featured real estate platform by running entirely on a local database—making it ideal for offline use, development testing, and showcasing features in controlled environments. 💼

 ## ✨ Features